Skip to Content

 These cinnamon rolls, however, are not only low in net carbs, but they’re also low in calories.
 Plus, they contain a decent amount of protein and fats, making for a tasty, yet satisfying treat.

-To make the frosting, all you need to do is combine some heavy cream, powdered sweetener, and good quality cream cheese, and mix with a mixer until smooth.
+To make the frosting, all you need to do is combine some heavy cream, powdered sweetener, and good quality cream cheese.
+Philadelphia cream cheese is my favorite for these matters.

 Per Serving: